Report: Video shows bus head to U-turn area before crash

 - Police say reported abduction was hoax

+The state Motor Vehicle Commission said Tuesday that Muldrow had his license suspended 14 times between 1975 and 2017, most for administrative reasons.
+The most recent license suspension was in December for not paying parking tickets.
+He also had eight speeding violations between 1975 and 2001.

+At the time of the crash last Thursday, Muldrow had valid driving privileges, a valid commercial driver’s license and a valid school bus endorsement.
+To get that endorsement, drivers have to undergo a background check, take a road test and pass a written test.
+Muldrow had no DWIs on his record.

-Police declined to comment on the video, which has not been publicly released.
+Police declined to comment on the department of transportation video, which has not been publicly released.
 Morris County prosecutors, who are leading the investigation, did not immediately respond to questions about it.

-The bus driver’s son, Hudy Muldrow Jr. says his father, Hudy Muldrow Sr., told him that he did not make a U-turn.
+The bus driver’s son, Hudy Muldrow Jr., says his father told him that he did not make a U-turn.

 “I said, ‘Dad, you know, I’m hearing stories that you made an illegal U-turn,’ and as far as that I didn’t get no answer,” Muldrow Jr. told CBS .
 He later added: “He told me he didn’t do it.”